 When a relative risk is 2 or more, it's often presented as the number of times the risk is increased.

 For example, women with atypical hyperplasia (a benign breast condition) have a relative risk of about 4 compared to women without atypical hyperplasia.

 A relative risk less than 1 means the risk factor lowers the risk of disease.

-For example, women who breastfeed for 1 year have a relative risk of breast cancer of about 0.94 compared to women who don't breastfeed.
+For example, women who breastfeed for a year have a relative risk of breast cancer of about 0.94 compared to women who don't breastfeed.

-You can put your understanding of relative risks to work right away.
+You can put your knowledge of relative risks to work right away.

 Our Breast Cancer Research Studies section has summary tables of research on topics ranging from risk factors to treatment to social support.

-These tables show some of the research behind many recommendations and standards of care discussed throughout this section.
+These tables show research behind many recommendations and standards of care discussed in this section.

 Learn more about breast cancer research.